vjik/yii2-psr-container-proxy/README.md

 ## License

-The Yii 2 Container Proxy (PSR-11) is free software.
+The Yii2 Container Proxy (PSR-11) is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.